-Yield 8 to 10 verrines
+Yield 8 servings

 This verrine combines a light-as-air citrus mousse with ruby red macerated strawberries in a dessert that perfectly balances sweet and zesty flavors.

-For the citrus mousse
+For the Citrus Mousse

-For the macerated strawberries
+For the Macerated Strawberries

-Recipe by Food Nouveau at http://foodnouveau.com/recipes/citrus-mousse-with-macerated-strawberries/
+Recipe by Food Nouveau at https://foodnouveau.com/recipes/desserts/custards-puddings/citrus-mousse-with-macerated-strawberries/